Rodolphe Gasché

-Rodolphe Gasché (born 1938, Luxembourg) holds the Eugenio Donato Chair of Comparative Literature at the University at Buffalo, State University of New York.
+Rodolphe Gasché (born 1938, Luxembourg) is a Luxembourgian-born American philosopher.
+He holds the Eugenio Donato Chair of Comparative Literature at the University at Buffalo, State University of New York.

 Career

 Gasché obtained his doctorate from the Freie Universität Berlin, where he has also taught.
 Before going to Buffalo he taught at Johns Hopkins University.

 Work

 Early in his career, Gasché translated major essays of Jacques Derrida into German.
 After moving from Paris to Baltimore to take up a post with Johns Hopkins University, Gasché was among a group of young intellectuals who authored pathbreaking articles in the journal "Glyph".
 The Tain of the Mirror (Cambridge, MA: 1986) located the thought of Derrida within the philosophical tradition (particularly of phenomenology).